Ultimate Las Vegas Tipping Guide

 How much to tip Cocktail Waitresses

 Casinos provide free drinks (alcoholic and otherwise) while you're playing any game.
 A waitress comes around every once in a while to take your order.
-Just like the dealers, cocktail waitresses are paid minimum wage by the casinos and make their livelihood from tips.
+Just like the dealers, cocktail waitresses are paid minimum wage or close to it by the casinos and make most of their livelihood from tips.
 Here's how much the waitress makes if everyone tips these amounts:

 Keep these downsides of the job in mind when you decide how much you think they should make: